vincentrose88/readthedocs_sandbox/docs/GitLab_best_practice.md

 > 2. Run the script and debug the code with the `fix:` tag
 > 3. Run the working script and commit the results with the `result:` tag

-:three: Document your work in such a way another team member can take over.
+3. Document your work in such a way another team member can take over.
 Take advantage of the markdown language to create a well structured README.md in your folder

-:four: Ensure that you QC your code and documentation before submitting the branch for approval and merge to `master`, e.g. Ensure the code can run end-to-end without mistakes and that the results and scripts are aligned.
+4. Ensure that you QC your code and documentation before submitting the branch for approval and merge to `master`, e.g. Ensure the code can run end-to-end without mistakes and that the results and scripts are aligned.

-:five: Pull the latest version of `master` and merge into your branch often (see [Merge updated master into the branch](#merge-updated-master-into-the-branch)), or at least every time `master` is updated to avoid not catching merge conflicts.
+5. Pull the latest version of `master` and merge into your branch often (see [Merge updated master into the branch](#merge-updated-master-into-the-branch)), or at least every time `master` is updated to avoid not catching merge conflicts.

 ## GitLab preferences